What is a Personal Service Permit (PSP)?

 A PSP allows some services at off-site locations, like a client's home or a wedding venue, if permitted by law.

-GET 10% OFF YOUR FIRST SERVICE!
+WE PAY 10% OF YOUR FIRST SERVICE!

 A PSP allows some services at off-site locations, like a client's home or a wedding venue, if permitted by law.